 In \autoref{cor_special_lat_disc}, we will see how abelian $3$-cocycles with the properties described in \autoref{ass_strongdisc} arise naturally in the context of discriminant forms $\Gamma = L^*\!/L$ of even lattices, where the bilinear form $\langle\cdot, \cdot\rangle$ takes values in $2\Z$, i.e.\ integral lattices scaled by $\sqrt{2}$.

-\begin{rem} The lattices in \autoref{cor_special_lat_disc} provide an alternative way to prove \autoref{ass_strongdisc} (in the nondegenerate case).
-While it is clear that not all discriminant forms can be realised as dual quotients $L^*\!/L$ of even lattices $L = \sqrt{2}K$ with $K$ integral, all indecomposable Jordan components do indeed appear in $L^*\!/L$ for some lattice $L = \sqrt{2}K$.
+\begin{rem} The lattices in \autoref{cor_special_lat_disc} thus provide an alternative way to prove \autoref{ass_strongdisc} (in the nondegenerate case).
+While not all discriminant forms can be realised as dual quotients $L^*\!/L$ of even lattices $L = \sqrt{2}K$ with $K$ integral, all indecomposable Jordan components do indeed appear in $L^*\!/L$ for some lattice $L = \sqrt{2}K$.
 As explained in the above proof, this is sufficient to prove the assertion. \end{rem}

-We fix further structures on the $(\Gamma,Q)$.
-In addition to \autoref{ass_strongdisc}, where we described a square root of the bimultiplicative form $B_Q$ associated with $Q$, we now describe a square root of the quadratic form $Q$ itself.
+We fix a further structure on the pair $(\Gamma,Q)$.
+In addition to \autoref{ass_strongdisc}, where we described a square root of the bimultiplicative form $B_Q$ associated with~$Q$, we now describe a square root of the quadratic form $Q$ itself.
 Again, we first consider specific examples, before using these to prove the general case. \begin{ex} ~ \begin{enumerate}[wide] \item Consider the discriminant form $(\Z_n,Q_{2n}^0)$, where $n\geq 2$ is even, and the abelian symmetric 2-cochain $\sigma_{2n}^0$ on it from \autoref{ex_abelina symmetric cyclic}.
 Set

 Then $q_{2n}^0(a)^2 = Q_{2n}(a)$, and moreover, with $\omega\coloneqq\partial(\sigma_{2n}^0)$,